Onlineberatung/documentation/docs/backend/first-start.md

 ### RabbitMQ management UI

 __Activating the management UI on production is not recommended!__\
 If you want to use the RabbitMQ management UI you need to use another Docker image.
 Therefore open the `docker-compose.yml` and change the RabbitMQ image from `image: rabbitmq:x.x.x-alpine` to `image: rabbitmq:x.x.x-management-alpine` (where x.x.x represent the latest version numbers).
-Furthermore you need to add the line `- '15672:15672'` to the proxy (NGINX) ports section and assing the RabbitMQ container the network `frontend_network` additional to the `service_network`.
+Furthermore you need to add the line `- '15672:15672'` to the proxy (NGINX) ports section and assign the RabbitMQ container the network `frontend_network` additional to the `service_network`.

 You will also need to add `loopback_users.<username> = true` (where username represents the RabbitMQ default user) to the file `RabbitMQ/conf/rabbitmq.conf`.
 In this folder you also need to add a file `enabled_plugins` with the content `[rabbitmq_management].`.